daattali/daattali.github.io/_posts/2015-04-23-shinyjs-r-package.md

 ## Update (2015-05-23)

 The package has improved a lot since writing this post and some really useful functionality that I've been asked to implement was added.
-I recommend going directly to the [updated README on GitHub](https://github.com/daattali/shinyjs#readme) to read the updated description.
+I recommend either going directly to the [updated README on GitHub](https://github.com/daattali/shinyjs#readme) to read the updated description, or to read this post and then [the followup post about the new version release](http://deanattali.com/2015/05/31/shinyjs-extend/).

 ## Demos